fieldtrip/website/workshop/toolkit2024/test_installation.md

 # Test your MATLAB and FieldTrip installation in advance

-Prior to the hands-on sessions, we want you to provide us with some information with respect to the computational setup you have on your end.
-This is needed for us to anticipate (and ideally fix) any restrictions on your end.
-Also, it is needed to avoid a lot of time to be spent during the first session to get everybody up-and-running.
+Prior to the hands-on sessions, you need to check the functionality of the computational setup you have on your end.
+This is needed to hit the ground running, and to avoid to spend time on debugging the MATLAB environment during the hands on session.
+We recommend to use a clean install of a [recent version](https://github.com/fieldtrip/fieldtrip/releases/tag/20240417) of the toolbox.
+Once you have set this up, you may want to execute the below code, and check the output.

     fprintf('################################################################\n');
     fprintf('computer: %s\n', computer);